AkashTtyagi/apis/docs/SUPER_ADMIN_IMPLEMENTATION.md

 ```

 **Result:** New employee gets:
-- ✅ SUPER_ADMIN access to ALL applications (via application_id = NULL)
+- ✅ EMPLOYEE role in ESS application (basic self-service access)

-- ✅ EMPLOYEE role in ESS application
+**Note:** SUPER_ADMIN role must be assigned manually via the role assignment API for security purposes.
+Not all employees should be super admins!

 ---